Akhenaten: Death and burial

-Akhenaten died after seventeen years of rule and was initially buried in a tomb in the Royal Wadi east of Akhetaten.
+Akhenaten died in his 17th year year from wine docket evidence found at Amarna. and was initially buried in a tomb in the Royal Wadi east of Akhetaten.
 The order to construct the tomb and to bury the pharaoh there was commemorated on one of the boundary stela delineating the capital's borders: "Let a tomb be made for me in the eastern mountain [of Akhetaten].
 Let my burial be made in it, in the millions of jubilees which the Aten, my father, decreed for me."
+Akhenaten's burial chamber can easily be detected in his Royal Tomb of Akhenaten since it is the only tomb which was fully finished; the rest of the tomb consists of unfinished rock cut tomb chambers and rooms which were likely meant to inter other members of the royal family such as his queen Nefertiti.
+However, work on the tomb stopped when the Egyptian royal family later moved to Thebes and abandoned Amarna under Akhenaten's son Tutankhamun about 3 years after Akhenaten's death.

 In the years following the burial, Akhenaten's sarcophagus was destroyed and left in the Akhetaten necropolis; reconstructed in the 20th century, it is in the Egyptian Museum in Cairo as of 2019.
 Despite leaving the sarcophagus behind, Akhenaten's mummy was removed from the royal tombs after Tutankhamun abandoned Akhetaten and returned to Thebes.
 It was most likely moved to tomb KV55 in Valley of the Kings near Thebes.
 This tomb was later desecrated, likely during the Ramesside period.

 Whether Smenkhkare also enjoyed a brief independent reign after Akhenaten is unclear.
 If Smenkhkare outlived Akhenaten, and became sole pharaoh, he likely ruled Egypt for less than a year.
-The next successor was Nefertiti or Meritaten ruling as Neferneferuaten, reigning in Egypt for about two years.
+The next successor is thought by some to be Nefertiti or Meritaten ruling as Neferneferuaten, reigning in Egypt for about two years.
 She was, in turn, probably succeeded by Tutankhaten, with the country being administered by the vizier and future pharaoh Ay.

-While Akhenaten—along with Smenkhkare—was most likely reburied in tomb KV55, the identification of the mummy found in that tomb as Akhenaten remains controversial to this day.
+While Akhenaten—perhaps along with Smenkhkare—was most likely reburied in tomb KV55, the identification of the mummy found in that tomb as Akhenaten remains controversial to this day.
 The mummy has repeatedly been examined since its discovery in 1907.
 Most recently, Egyptologist Zahi Hawass led a team of researchers to examine the mummy using medical and DNA analysis, with the results published in 2010.
 In releasing their test results, Hawass's team identified the mummy as the father of Tutankhamun and thus "most probably" Akhenaten.
 However, the study's validity has since been called into question.
 For instance, the discussion of the study results does not discuss that Tutankhamun's father and the father's siblings would share some genetic markers; if Tutankhamun's father was Akhenaten, the DNA results could indicate that the mummy is a brother of Akhenaten, possibly Smenkhkare.